k8s-at-home/library-charts/charts/stable/common/README.md

 ### [4.1.0]

+#### Changed

+- Updated Wireguard add-on image tag to `v1.0.20210914`.

 #### Added

 - Support for specifying whether a pod should auto mount a service account token.
 - Support for specifying configMaps directly in values.yaml.
+- Support for specifying annotations/labels on the VPN add-on `NetworkPolicy`.
+- Support for specifying custom podSelector labels on the VPN add-on `NetworkPolicy`.

 ### [4.0.1]